 Amitabha Statue Features

-Notable features of our Amitabha statue include the Ushnisha topknot.
-The Ushnisha is a symbol worn by royalty in ancient India and it is a common feature of both Buddha and bodhisattva statues.
-Additionally, the statue features the third eye of wisdom between the brows.
-This indicates that Amitabha has accumulated insight wisdom and he can see into a blissful world.
-Insight can only be accumulated by the extensive practice of meditation.
+Notable features of our Amitabha statue include the eight Tibetan auspicious symbols that are elegantly carved on the statue’s robe.
+Additionally, the ushnisha topknot is a symbol worn by royalty in ancient India and the statue also features the third eye of wisdom.
+Indeed, Amitabha Buddha can see into a blissful world which is only possible for fully enlightened beings.
+Insight wisdom can only be accumulated by the extensive practice of meditation.
 As a result, it is not the same as book learning.

 Furthermore, our Amitabha statue sits on a double lotus pedestal in full lotus pose.
 He holds his alms bowl and his hands are depicting the Dhyana mudra of meditation.
-Click here to view our beautiful crowned Amitabha Buddha statue.
+Click here to learn more about Amitabha Buddha.